Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Canonical transformation in the extended phase space

-where $J$ is the complex structure map $J^2 = -1$ which in matrix form reads as
+where $J$ is the complex structure map $J^2 = -1$, which in matrix form reads as

-The Leach-Struckmeier transformation \cite{leach1978generalization, struckmeier2001invariants} consists of two transformations in the standard phase space with coordinates $(q, p)$ one of which is a canonical transformation and the second is a time scaling, which is not a canonical transformation \cite{carinena1987time}.
-However, as a result of the enlarging of the symplectic group, the time scaling can be considered as a canonical transformation in the extended phase space.
+The Leach-Struckmeier transformation \cite{leach1978generalization, struckmeier2001invariants} consists of two transformations in the standard phase space with coordinates $(q, p)$, one of which is a canonical transformation and the second is a time reparametrization, which is not a canonical transformation \cite{carinena1987time}.
+However, as a result of the enlarging of the symplectic group, the time reparametrization can be considered as a canonical transformation in the extended phase space.

 Our goal is to consider the more general canonical transformation in the extended phase space containing the Struckmeier transformation.
-Of course, in this case, time scaling can be considered as a part of the canonical transformation together with a given variation for the momentum of the time variable $p_{\tilde{t}}$.
+Of course, in this case, time reparametrization can be considered as a part of the canonical transformation together with a given variation for the variable $p_{\tilde{t}}$.
+Let us consider a coordinate transformation of the form